stephanschoeman/PSData-in-python/README.md

 import PSData as PS
 ```

 Create the data object that will contain all your experiment information.
-The object creation automatically load the data into the object:
+The object creation automatically loads the data into the object:
 ```
 data = PS.jparse([r'..\File.pssession'])
 ```